SSWSpencer/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+##  [ ] Explain the difference between `Relational Databases` and `SQL`.
+ Relational databases are the databases themselves, whereas SQL is the language used to interact with the database

-- [ ] Why do tables need a `primary key`?
+##  [ ] Why do tables need a `primary key`?
+Tables need a primary key to serve as a reference point.
+They are typically the id of the row.

-- [ ] What is the name given to a table column that references the primary key on another table.
+##  [ ] What is the name given to a table column that references the primary key on another table.
+  Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+## [ ] What do we need in order to have a _many to many_ relationship between two tables.
+There needs to be a middle table in between the two tables, that stores the ids of the items with relations (for example)

+    Table 1                     Middle Table                            Table 2

+    id                              id                                    id
+    etc                             table1_id                             etc
+    etc                             table2_id                             etc
+    etc                                                                   etc

+In the Middle Table, table1_id is a foreign key that references the id of Table 1, and table2_id is a foreign key that references the id of Table 2

 ## Minimum Viable Product